vi-rwth/FESTA/README.md

 Average CV1 and CV2 for each minimum will be printed in a separate "min_overview.txt"-file inside the "minima" directory.<br>
 ONLY PDB: Structure will be fixed in the minimum trajectory-file relative to the first atom, avoiding jumps between frames.<br>
 ONLY PDB: Only x,y,z, atom-type and atom-number columns will be copied from the trajectory PDB-file to the minimum PDB-file.
 Other columns will be filled with zeros.<br>
-Periodic boundary conditions will be neglected.<br>
+Periodicity will be detected and considered automatically.<br>

 ### Usage advice